 Now, that was a huge undertaking - so I calibrated my expectations to a maybe a sliver of a Nike brand.

 I tried.
 Hard.
 I researched how design agencies like Hort, Huge and RGA executed Nike projects and I was overwhelmingly excited.
 You see Dynamic Brands, the parent company of BagBoy is a humble-small-company in the outskirts of Richmond, Virginia.
 It doesn’t have the resources of a behemoth athletic company.
 But for me, I saw it as an opportunity to be creative with my resources.
 I knew it would take time.
 Well, I was a patient designer.
 Armed with ramen noodles for sustenance, and The Killers “Runaway” album- I felt like I was into something.

 The design team back then was a team of three.
 It consisted of a marketing director, an art director and me.
 We did everything - I mean everything.
 Logos, decals, packaging for golf carts- all the way to banners.
-I enjoyed it too actually.
-And the cool thing was I will always have a love affair with the Chinese New Year.
+I actually enjoyed it.
+And the cool thing was, I started to have a love affair with the Chinese New Year.
 The company always interacted with our Chinese partners, and I always looked forward when my CEO brought back Chinese candies and goodies from Shenzen or Hangzhou ( I am not sure if those are the right name of the cities).
-I remembered all our design initiatives needed to be in sync with our Chinese counterparts.
-It never passed my mind in my design career that my design actions have global implications.
+I remembered all our design initiatives needed to be in sync with our Chinese partner's schedules.
+It never passed my mind that in my design career - my design decision have global implications.

-But I always thought that you couldn’t be proactive if you haven’t experienced and endured being reactive.
+But I always thought that you couldn’t be a proactive designer, if you haven’t experienced and endured being a reactive designer.

-What I learned is there will come a day that you will be reactive and will do the production grind, but someday you will sense that work rhythm and in that moment you will proactively produce design projects that you will want.
+What I learned is sometime there will be days that you will be reactive and will do the production grind, but there will come a day you will sense that work rhythm and in that moment you will proactively produce design projects that you will want.